VerklegtNamskeidHR2024/Da-Project/Dagbaekur/End-Of-Day-27.11.md

 ### What we did through the day
 Hreimur: \
-I worked on use cases for a bit then started work on the wireframe
+I worked on use cases for a bit then started work on the wireframe.

 Tumi: \